 Vary Your Intensity

 If you want to bench heavier weights, you’re going to have to, well, bench heavier.
-Meaning, you should get comfortable working with high percentages of your 1-rep-max on a regular basis if you want to boost your strength.
+Meaning, you should get comfortable working with high percentages of your 1-rep-max on a regular basis if you want to increase your strength.
 However, that doesn’t mean you need to work at high intensities during every single bench press session.

 Varying your intensity — sometimes called undulation — is necessary for long-term progress, particularly if you already have a few years of training experience.
 If you thrash yourself every time you bench, you might be training harder than you can reliably recover from and adapt to.

 Instead, consider alternating your intensity each time you perform the bench press.
-If you bench twice per week, you could dedicate one day toward low-volume, high-intensity lifting, and then do the opposite on the subsequent session.
+If you bench twice per week, you could dedicate one day toward low-volume, high-intensity training, and then do the opposite on the subsequent session.
 Both approaches will contribute to your overall strength.

 Select the Right Accessory Exercises